Your Registration has been done successfully.

 During winters most of the treks are shut down due to heavy snowfall in higher altitude regions.
 But as they say, exceptions are always there.
 We have listed down the 5 greatest winter treks to kick-off your adrenaline.
 No more waiting for the snow to melt.

-HAR KI DUN literally translates to the valley of gods.
+Har ki dun literally translates to the valley of gods.
 Numerous local beliefs and myths suggest that this is the valley through which Pandavas made their way to heaven.
 This cradle shaped valley offers a panoramic view of the surrounding mountain peaks, peaks so high that they make you doubt your existence in the world.
-Running through fragrant orchids, sprawling meadows, and a dense alpine forest, the valley remains covered with snow for a good number of months.
+Running through fragrant orchids, sprawling meadows, and dense alpine forest, the valley remains covered with snow for a good number of months.
 This moderate trek takes you to one of the least explored regions of Garhwal Himalayas where civilization has not yet affected the lifestyle of the simple village folk living here.
 The trail runs alongside rhododendron trees, rivers, villages, and flowers at different parts on the way up providing you with views so beautiful, no poetry would serve.

-Kuari-pass is a trek which is in some different league altogether.
+Kuari-pass is a trek that is in some different league altogether.
 The trek which lies south of the Tibetan border begins from Joshimath, in the Chamoli district of Himalayas; which has evolved into a hub for trekkers and pilgrims in this part of Himalayas.
-Kuari means ‘doorway’ and we suggest it to be a doorway into your inner-self.
+Kuari means 'doorway' and we suggest it to be a doorway into your inner-self.
 As you reach higher, the Himalayas are arrayed before you in a stupendous arc and the play of light from the trees is a visual delight.
 Looking so closely at the sky-high mountains is almost religious.
-Walk through the jungles of oak and deodar to get the closest view of Mt.
+Walkthrough the jungles of oak and deodar to get the closest view of Mt.
 Nanda Devi.

-What would you call a place traversing three of the five highest motorable passes in the world with a region touching two borders, the second highest saltwater lake in the world, three different terrains, three distinct cultures and five mountain ranges? we would call it meditation for the soul.
+What would you call a place traversing three of the five highest motorable passes in the world with a region touching two borders, the second-highest saltwater lake in the world, three different terrains, three distinct cultures, and five mountain ranges? we would call it meditation for the soul.

-Ladakh gets inaccessible during the winters and that is when we, adventures step into the picture and decide to conquer one of the most nerve wrecking sheet of ice, THE CHADAR TREK.
+Ladakh gets inaccessible during the winters and that is when we, adventures step into the picture and decide to conquer one of the most nerve-wracking sheets of ice, THE CHADAR TREK.
 Chadar trek is one of the routes that connect villages in the Zanskar valley (nestled deep within the mountains) with chilling.
-If the idea of walking over frozen river ice with a backpack on your back and very cold treacherous water a few inches below your feet terrifies you, you’re not alone, getting to the end of it is not easy, and that’s the best part.
+If the idea of walking over frozen river ice with a backpack on your back and very cold treacherous water a few inches below your feet terrifies you, you're not alone, getting to the end of it is not easy, and that's the best part.